-Chatter is an advanced data logging device, developed by MJK to be working stable and secured in the nature, just as well as in wells, storm flow systems and public places.
+Chatter is an advanced data logging device developed by MJK to work in a stable and secure way - in nature as well as in wells, storm flow systems and public places.

-Chatter records the levels via MJK Digital Expert Hydrostatic Level Transmitters, stores the data and transfers data via GSM/GPRS as e-mail, SMS or directly to SCADA using the standard ModBus RTU protocol.
+Chatter records levels via MJK Digital Expert Hydrostatic Level Transmitters.
+It stores and transfers data via GSM/GPRS as e-mail, SMS or directly to SCADA using the standard ModBus RTU protocol.

-Data transmissions can be via a simple SMS or as e-mail with attached CSV package on over cell phone network GSM/GPRS to SCADA systems.
+Data transmissions can be via simple SMS, or as e-mail with attached CSV package over cell phone network GSM/GPRS to SCADA systems.

-Chatter is perfect for logging the level and state of spare basins.
-The Chatter works independently of power resources as it is battery powered.
+Chatter is perfect for logging level and state of spare basins.
+Chatter works independently of power resources as it is battery powered.

 The logged data can be transferred via GSM/GPRS on schedule or triggered by alarms.

-The incoming data can with great advantages be used for to overview the level of for instance sludge tanks, spare basins and clearing tanks.
+The incoming data can advantageously be used for an overview of the level of, for instance, sludge tanks, spare basins and clearing tanks.

-In Denmark alone more than 1,200 Chatter devices are constantly monitoring water level in ground water, lakes streams and such, in the forest areas the data is providing the Danish Nature Agency with important data on how the nature changes, or if there are immediate danger of flooding on roads or areas.
+In Denmark alone, more than 1,200 Chatter devices are constantly monitoring water levels in ground water, lake streams and such.
+In the forest areas, the data is providing the Danish Nature Agency with important data on how the nature changes or if there is immediate danger of flooding of roads or areas.

-To save power, the Chatter only supplies power to the connected MJK Expert Hydrostatic Level Transmitters while they actually measure, this often lasts for approximately 10 seconds.
-This will make the battery will last up to 5 years.
+To save power, the Chatter only supplies power to the connected MJK Expert Hydrostatic Level Transmitters while it actually measures.
+This often lasts for approximately teen seconds.
+This will make the battery last up to five years.

-Chatter is also used on many construction sites, to monitor the lowering of the ground water level, to give a warning in regards to avoid damage to the construction site and structures.
+Chatter is also used on many construction sites to monitor the lowering of the ground water level.
+This is in order to give a warning in regards to avoiding damage to the construction site and structures.